tdilauro/Simplified-wiki/User-Profile-Management-Protocol.md

 ## `simplified:fines`

-The amount of money this patron owes in library fines.
+A JSON object.
+The `value` key of the object corresponds to a string representing the amount of money this patron owes in library fines.
+The `currency` key corresponds to the currency in which the fines are owed.

-## `simplified:fine_currency`

-The currency in which the fines are owed.
 This MUST be a 3-letter ISO 4217 currency code, e.g. "USD".

 ## `simplified:synchronize_annotations`